 Step #1: Prepare with the Right Paint & Tools

 To get started, you will need a 2½-inch angle sash brush, painters tape, a nine-inch roller, sleeve and pan, an extension pole, a step ladder and Benjamin Moore Waterborne Ceiling Paint.

 In addition to your paint, make sure your brush and roller sleeve are high quality and that your roller sleeve is the appropriate nap for your ceiling texture.
 Ask your local Benjamin Moore retailer for help determining the best tools.
 When it comes to the best type of paint for ceilings, Benjamin Moore’s Waterborne Ceiling Paint is a “dead flat” paint that applies smoothly, hides most ceiling imperfections and is specially formulated to minimize both lap marks and splatter.

-White is a common choice, but you can choose virtually any color to paint your ceiling, as Benjamin Moore offers thousands and can match the shade you desire.
+White is a common ceiling choice, but you can choose virtually any colour to paint your ceiling, as Benjamin Moore offers thousands, and can match any shade.

 Step #2: Get the Space Ready